nemanja-stosic/Airbnb-clone/README.md

 # Technologies

-I used React, HTML, CSS, and JavaScript to create Airbnb Clone.
+I used React, HTML, CSS, JavaScript, and Vite to create Airbnb Clone.

 Preview: